DeepSourceCorp/good-first-issue/README.md

 - Our goal is to narrow down projects for new open-source contributors.
 To maintain the quality of projects in Good First Issue, please make sure your GitHub repository meets the following criteria:

-  - At least three issue with the `good first issue` label.
+  - At least three issues with the `good first issue` label.
 This label is already present on all repositories by default.
 If not, you can follow the steps [here](https://help.github.com/en/github/managing-your-work-on-github/applying-labels-to-issues-and-pull-requests).

   - Detailed setup instructions for the project.